jcaillon/valet/README.md

 - Implement self release command to tag and push to github.
 - We can have fuzzy matching on options too; just make sure it is not ambiguous.
 - Create a valet-community-commands where everyone can contribute to new default commands for Valet.
+- Optional strict mode (env var) to disable fuzzy matching (to not mistakenly execute a command on ci for instance).

 [releases]: https://github.com/jcaillon/valet/releases
 [latest-release]: https://github.com/jcaillon/valet/releases/latest